ElementAstro/atom-docs/src/content/docs/en/async/async.md

 ---
-title: Async.hpp Documentation
+title: Extra Async
-description: Detailed documentation for the async.hpp header file, including classes and functions for managing asynchronous tasks in C++, such as AsyncWorker, AsyncWorkerManager, utility functions, and usage examples.
+description: Detailed for the async.hpp header file, including classes and functions for managing asynchronous tasks in C++, such as AsyncWorker, AsyncWorkerManager, utility functions, and usage examples.
 ---

-# Documentation for async.hpp

-This document provides a detailed overview of the `async.hpp` header file, which contains classes and functions for managing asynchronous tasks in C++.

 ## Table of Contents